 Hello, my loyal true crime readers!
-I am excited to present a guest post by true crime Researcher Greg Fox.
+I am excited to present a guest post by true crime writer Greg Fox.
 In this post, Greg examines the unsolved 1976 abduction and murder of Gold Coaster Margaret Rosewarne – her life ended by a man known at the time as the “Hitchhiker Killer” – a homicide that still haunts the Gold Coast to this day.
 Do recent advances in DNA technology and forensic genealogy give hope in cracking this decades-old cold case?

 Enjoy the guest post! ~ Christine